Uncategorised

 What to expect:

-• Learn from Ed Wehking, the former vice president of the Amateur Trapshooting Association and a certified shooting instructor with many years of experience.
+• Learn from Ed Wehking, the former president of the Amateur Trapshooting Association and a certified shooting instructor with many years of experience.

 • An introduction to safe shotgun handling and the fundamentals of trapshooting.